SkyBus (airport bus)

-SkyBus is an airport bus service operating in Australia in Melbourne, Hobart, Brisbane and in Auckland, New Zealand.
+SkyBus is an airport bus service operating in Australia in Melbourne, Hobart and Sydney.

 In Melbourne, SkyBus carries over 2 million passengers per year and 8.3% of all Melbourne Airport passengers.

 History

 SkyBus commenced operations on 6 June 1978, running a shuttle service between Melbourne Airport and the Melbourne city centre.
 On 2 August 1982, SkyBus took over the airport bus services run by the now-defunct airlines Ansett and TAA.

 Until November 2000, the Melbourne city centre terminus was at a coach depot in Franklin Street.
 It would pick up passengers at the then Spencer Street station and various city hotels before continuing on to the airport.
 In November 2000, SkyBus relocated to Spencer Street station with services operating express to the airport, cutting the journey time to 20 minutes and allowing more services to be introduced.
 Connecting minibuses were introduced to continue the hotel transfer/pickup service.

 In 2002, the Government of Victoria opted to contribute $3 million to a $10 million plan to expand and improve SkyBus services, after a feasibility study into a city to airport rail link found the service would not be viable.
 The initiative funded the purchase of new buses, and improvements to the Tullamarine Freeway, to give SkyBus vehicles priority in traffic.
 The operation has an audited revenue share arrangement with the Victorian Government.

 In August 2008, the SkyBus contract was renewed for five years.
 In 2007 SkyBus' patronage grew by 17% over the previous year, to 1.6 million passengers, with estimated revenue of $24 million.

 Proposals to improve the bus service involving turning emergency lanes into bus lanes on the freeway and the Bolte Bridge and putting SkyBus on a Myki fare, were challenged by CityLink operator Transurban, because it would limit its toll revenue, and by Melbourne Airport, because it would reduce its car parking profits.
 Both facilities were privatised in the 1990s.

 In September 2014, SkyBus was purchased by a consortium that included Catalyst Direct Capital Management and OPTrust Private Markets Group.
-The consortium would later be known as |AATS Group (known as Kinetic Group since August 2019).
+The consortium would later be known as AATS Group (known as Kinetic Group since August 2019).
 In 2015, SkyBus purchased the Auckland Airport service in New Zealand from Johnston's Coachlines.
 In June 2016, SkyBus commenced operating to Frankston with the purchase of the Frankston & Peninsula Airport Shuttle.

 In February 2017, SkyBus took over the route between Southern Cross station and Avalon Airport previously run by Sita Buslines.
 In July 2017, it began operating the Geelong to Avalon Airport service after the previous owners, Murrel Group, lost their accreditation to enter the airport.
 In November 2017, SkyBus Gold Coast operations commenced in Gold Coast, Queensland with the purchase of the Gold Coast Tourist Shuttle (GCTS) business from Surfside Buslines.